MicrosoftDocs/query-docs/query-languages/dax/format-function-dax.md

 ## Predefined date and time formats

 The following predefined date and time formats can be specified in the **format_string** argument.
-When using formats other than these, they are interpreted as a custom date/time format:
+When using formats other than these, they are interpreted as a custom date and time format:

 |Format|Description|
 |------------------------|---------------|